-- Clubs (lunch-time and after-school) available to all age groups and in a range of activities Provided by both school staff and specialist staff from JB Sport and Carre's Grammar School. - Level 2 competition and friendly matches against other primary schools in a range of sports. - A year 5/6 football and netball team that regularly represents the school in inter-school games at a local level.
+- Clubs (lunch-time and after-school) available to all age groups and in a range of activities Provided by both school staff, specialist staff at Carre's Grammar School or outside agencies. - Level 2 competition and friendly matches against other primary schools in a range of sports. - A KS2 football and netball team that regularly represents the school in inter-school games at a local level.